bkeviana/Horiseon-project/README.md

  <p> I'll be telling you about the few things I changed to achieve this task: </p>
 <ul>
 <li> First, I noticed in the CSS file, alot of the code was redundant.
 So, I simply combned them without changing the functionality and appearance of the site. </li>
 <li> 2.
-Secondly, I went and added the "alt" attribute to all the pictures, since there were none. </li?
+Secondly, I went and added the "alt" attribute to all the pictures, since there were none. </li>
 <li> Third, I gave the articles the same class, so it would be less code in the CSS file and less redundant. </li>
-</li> I condensed the footer, and made the code for the footer more simple. </li>
+<li> I condensed the footer, and made the code for the footer more simple. </li>
 </ul>
 </body>
 </html>